aquia-inc/base-docker-images/README.md

 ## WiP

-This repository is a work in progress, but the produced images very muuch usable.
+This repository is a work in progress, but the produced images are conssidered stable, unless otherwise noted below.

 ## Hardened images